Oregon Minimum Wage

 What if my employer pays me less than the minimum wage rate?

 You have an Oregon minimum wage claim for the amount of unpaid minimum wages, and for an Oregon minimum wage civil penalty.
 The Oregon minimum wage civil penalty is equal to eight hours of wages for each day your employer is late paying your minimum wages.
 (The minimum wage penalty is limited to 30 days).
-For example: The Oregon minimum wage rate in 2014 is $9.10 per hour.
-The maximum minimum wage penalty for this time period was $2,184.00. ($9.10 * 8 * 30 = $2,184).
+For example: The Oregon minimum wage rate in 2015 is $9.25 per hour.
+The maximum minimum wage penalty for this time period was $2,220.00. ($9.25 * 8 * 30 = $2,220).
+Further, you could sue under the FLSA for liquidated damages in the amount of the unpaid minimum wages.

 My Oregon boss didn’t pay me on time, what can I do?

 Under Oregon wage and hour law, all your wages are due on payday.
 If your Oregon boss didn’t pay all wages on time, payday, you could have an Oregon unpaid wages claim and an Oregon minimum wage claim.
 Because all your wages, including the required Oregon minimum wages, were due on payday, you could have both claims.
 The Oregon minimum wage claim includes an the potential to receive an Oregon minimum wage civil penalty.
 The Oregon minimum wage civil penalty is equal to eight hours of wages for each day your employer is late paying your minimum wages.
 (The minimum wage penalty is limited to 30 days).
-For example: The Oregon minimum wage rate in 2014 is $9.10 per hour.
-The maximum minimum wage penalty for this time period was $2,184.00. ($9.10 * 8 * 30 = $2,184).
+For example: The Oregon minimum wage rate in 2015 is $9.25 per hour.
+The maximum minimum wage penalty for this time period was $2,220.00. ($9.25 * 8 * 30 = $2,220).
+You could also sue for liquidated damages in the amount of the unpaid minimum wages under the FLSA.

 Wage Claim Attorneys.

-The Oregon wage claim attorneys (lawyers) at Schuck Law, LLC prosecute Oregon minimum wage claims throughout Oregon, including but not limited to, Portland, Astoria, Beaverton, Portland, Bend, Clackamas, Coos Bay, Portland, Grants Pass, Hillsboro, Portland, Hood River, Klamath Falls, Portland, Lincoln City, Madras, Portland, McMinnville, Medford, Portland, Sandy, St. Helens, Portland, and Tillamook.
+The Oregon wage claim attorneys (lawyers) at Schuck Law, LLC prosecute Oregon minimum wage claims and FLSA minimum wage claims throughout Oregon, including but not limited to, Portland, Astoria, Beaverton, Portland, Bend, Clackamas, Coos Bay, Portland, Grants Pass, Hillsboro, Portland, Hood River, Klamath Falls, Portland, Lincoln City, Madras, Portland, McMinnville, Medford, Portland, Sandy, St. Helens, Portland, and Tillamook.